-- /usr/share/ansible/roles/rhel-system-roles.storage/README.md file - /usr/share/doc/rhel-system-roles/storage/ directory
+• The /usr/share/ansible/roles/rhel-system-roles.storage/README.md file.

-3.9.
-CREATING A SWAP VOLUME BY USING THESTORAGE RHEL SYSTEM ROLE
+3.10.
+EXAMPLE ANSIBLE PLAYBOOK TO CREATE A SWAP VOLUME USING THE STORAGE RHEL SYSTEM ROLE

 This section provides an example Ansible playbook.
-This playbook applies the storage role to create a swap volume, if it does not exist, or to modify the swap volume, if it already exist, on a block device by using the default parameters.
+This playbook applies the storage role to create a swap volume, if it does not exist, or to modify the swap volume, if it already exist, on a block device using the default parameters.